SpellholdStudios/SmilingImpCrossBanterMod/README.md

 The mod is compatible with BG2, BG2: EE and EET.

-Note: For downloading the current version from GitHub, make sure you go to the releases page and download the [latest release of this mod!](https://github.com/SpellholdStudios/SmilingImpCrossBanterMod/releases)

 [Visit the mod's forum at Spellhold Studios](http://www.shsforums.net/forum/686-bg1-npcs-for-soa-tob/)

-[Download the mod from Spellhold Studios](http://www.shsforums.net/files/category/143-bg1-npcs-for-soa-tob/) (same version as here)

 ## Copyrights Information